Johnny-sel/middle.messenger.praktikum.yandex/README.md

     4. When Router will be created DOM element, it set DOM element into object (virtual node).

-    5. As a result, the object will look like this:
+    5. As a result, the object will look like this (add property "element"):

         {
             tag: 'main',